 You can make a point of shutting off lights when you’re not in a room.
 You can purchase energy conserving light bulbs.
 You can also purchase appliances with an Energy Star rating for low energy use.
-And, there is one thing you can do to reduce energy use that covers everything in your Cape Coral, Ft.
-Myers, Sanibel or Captiva, Lee County, home or office – you can put on a new shingle roof.
+There is also one more thing you can do to reduce energy use that covers everything in your Lee, Collier or Charlotte County home or office – you can put on a new shingle roof.

 Newer shingle roofing has shingles that are more reflective.
 The heat bounces off the roofing instead of soaking in.

 - If your roof is a little long in the tooth, it may have a coating of mold and mildew.
 Mold and mildew on a shingle roof hold the heat.
 While heat likes to rise, if the shingle it tries to rise through is hot, the process of heat transfer can’t happen.
 That means the heat below has nowhere to go and builds up or more aptly put, builds down into your home.
 The only way out is, once again, your air conditioning.

 - In terms of trends, homeowners these days are more likely to put a lighter-colored shingle roof on their home.
 When a shingle is lighter it’s more reflective.
 A dark colored shingle, on the other hand, absorbs more heat.
 It’s the same principle with mold and mildew, which are generally dark in color.
 To keep it simple, a light colored shingle is better in terms of energy use.